PeteLow-13/petelow-portfolio/ReadMe.md

-This project is the first itteration of my Responsive portfolio.
-Contact sheet works well.
-About me needs more content
-Portfolio items will be added as they are built.
-I utilized bootstrap and an additional external CSS to style the page.
-I used bootstrap to make the page responsive.
+# Interactive Portfolio

+This is the latest update of by interactive porfolio using Bootstrap.
+It features my a number of my projects as well as contact information, a link to my resume, and a little bit about me.